 Key Facts

-• Apparent retention rates estimate the progression of students through school over several years through several year levels.
+• Apparent retention rates estimate the progression of a cohort of students through school over time.

 Notes and caveats